zentuit/unity3d-store/README.md

 The download packages and the code in the repo uses the "release" versions of android-store and ios-store.
 Also, Unity debug messages will only be printed out if you build the project with _Development Build_ checked.

 If you want to see full debug messages from android-store and ios-store you'll have to use the debug builds of those libraries.
 You can find those builds in the repo, in the folder _soomla-native/compilations_ ( [android](https://github.com/soomla/unity3d-store/blob/master/soomla-native/compilations/android/Soomla_debug.jar)  [ios](https://github.com/soomla/unity3d-store/blob/master/soomla-native/compilations/ios/debug/libSoomlaIOSStore.a) ).

-**Test purchases on Android** will not work (even in the debug library) if you won't switch its Test Mode on.
-In order to do that, check the box next to "Android Test Mode" in the Soomla prefab when it's added to your scene.
-(The example project works with test purchases.
-Make sure it's running on Test Mode)

 ## Getting Started